 Condoms cannot prevent herpes but they can make it harder to spread.
 If people with herpes follow their HIV treatment, it will reduce the chance they will spread the virus to others.

 For more information

-Contact your Registered Nurse Care Manager, or call Positive Healthcare's Nurse Advice Line at: (800) 797-1717.
+Contact your Registered Nurse Care Manager, or call PHP Nurse Advice Line at: (800) 797-1717.